Who owns the search indexes

 h1 on single page and I fixed it (but okay-okay, here it was

-right).because it completely ignores any actions from webmaster.
-Initially, likely upon domain registration, it indexes the site.
-However, it later detects a duplicate sitemap from the CNAME’d www subdomain.
+right).It ignores too many webmaster actions.
+At first, probably on domain registration, it indexed the site.
+Later it detected a duplicate sitemap from the CNAME’d www subdomain.

 # Yandex: indexed, then called low-value

-My simple metric to compare engines – how many pages are available in index:
+My simple metric: how many pages are available in the index:

 | Query | Bing | Yandex | |